n9ire/tennis-ai/README.md

 | Training speed | Fast | Slower |
 | Feature engineering | Important | Less required |

-Rather than competing, these models are often complementary and can be combined in ensemble approaches for improved performance.
+Rather than competing directly, these approaches are often complementary.
+In practice, they can be combined in ensemble models to squeeze out even better performance.

+---

 ## Elo Rating System